Holyoke Family Genealogy - Person Sheet

 • First name has also been recorded as “Eliezur” and for some records as “Alezur“

-•The HOLYOKE and PYNCHON family appeared to have been close friends, dating back to the family’s days in England, possibly 2 or 3 generations.
+•The Holyoke and Pynchon family appeared to have been close friends, dating back to the family’s days in England, possibly 2 or 3 generations.

-• After William PYNCHON's problems with the General Court of Boston - accused of heresy for a religious book he wrote - William retreated to England.
-William appoints son-in-law Henry Smith as his successor, but Henry chose to follow William back to England.
-So, that resulted in William’s son John PYNCHON and Elizur HOLYOKE taking control of Springfield, and in 1652/53 Elizur was appointed commissioner to govern the town of Springfield ... or as other records say , Elizur Holyoke, John Pynchon (his brother-in-law), and Samuel Chapin were appointed magistrates to govern civil and criminal trails.
+• After William Pynchon’s problems with the General Court of Boston … he was accused of heresy for a religious book he wrote … William retreated to England.
+William appointed son-in-law Henry Smith to be his successor, however, Henry chose to follow William back to England.
+So, William’s son John Pynchon and his son-in-law Elizur Holyoke took control of Springfield about 1652.

-• In 1661, HOLYOKE was chosen as Springfield's deputy to the General Court.
+• In 1661, Holyoke was chosen as Springfield's Deputy to the General Court.

 Some facts …

-Elizur is the uncle of Thomas Putnam and the great uncle of Ann Putnam of the Salem witch trials
+Elizur is the uncle of Thomas Putnam and the great uncle of Ann Putnam of the Salem witch trials.

-1. It was named after Elizur HOLYOKE … Henry Morris, the president of the Connecticut Valley Historical Society stated at the 1877 Annual Meeting that “No monument has ever been erected in any cemetery or burial ground of this city to commemorate the services or tho the death of Elizur Holyoke, ...
-But the noble mountain that marks our northern horizon bears his honored name, and with the flourishing city that has sprung up of late years near its base, ought ever to keep alive in the memories of our people the fact that such a man once lived here ...”
+1. It was named after Elizur Holyoke … Henry Morris, the president of the Connecticut Valley Historical Society stated at the 1877 Annual Meeting that “No monument has ever been erected in any cemetery or burial ground of this city to commemorate the services or to the death of Elizur Holyoke, ...
+But the noble mountain that marks our northern horizon bears his honored name, and with the flourishing city that has sprung up of late years near its base, ought ever to keep alive in the memories of our people the fact that such a man once lived here ...” , or

-[S:9], [S:32], [S:90],[S:192]
+[S:9], [S:32], [S:90],[S:192], [S:247]

-Last Modified 28 May 2024Created 26 Jul 2024 Reunion for Apple Mac
+Last Modified 18 Jan 2025Created 15 Jan 2026 Reunion for Apple Mac

-Copyright 1997 – 2024
+Copyright 1997 – 2025

 Holyoke Family Database –